neow3j/neow3j-docs/docs/overview/getting_started.md

 [Compilation](smart_contract_development/compilation.md#compilation) section.

 Note that the devpack and compiler are only available for Neo N3.
-Thus, Java cannot be used to compile to Neo Legacy compatible smart contracts.
+Thus, Java cannot be used to compile smart contracts that are compatible with Neo Legacy.